fractal-analytics-platform/fractal-tasks-template/README.md

 # Fractal tasks-package template

-> WARNING: This template generates task packages that are compatible with the
-> current Fractal (i.e., `fractal-server` version 2).
-The template for legacy
-> Fractal is not supported any more, but it can still be accessed by adding
-> `--vcs-ref=v0.1.3` to the `copier copy` command below.

 This is a template for a Python package of tasks that can be used within [the Fractal framework](https://fractal-analytics-platform.github.io/).
 This template is largely inspired by https://github.com/pydev-guide/pyrepo-copier.